NASPA Undergraduate Fellows Program

 On-campus Mentorship: Fellows and their Mentors participate in an ongoing exchange designed to provide the Fellow with a chance to develop a sense of what a career in student affairs or higher education might be like.
 Meetings should be taking place, at minimum, once a month for at least one hour.
-Topics that should be discussed will be provided to both the Mentor and Mentee to maximize the mentoring experience.
+Topics that should be discussed will be provided to both the Mentor and Fellow to maximize the mentoring experience.

 - 2019 Region IV-East Conference – November 3-5, 2019, in Des Moines, IA

 - 2020 NASPA Annual Conference – March 27-April 1, 2020, in Austin, TX

 NASPA Dungy Leadership Institute: Fellows are encouraged to apply to and attend the Dungy Leadership Institute ("DLI"), a five-day workshop offered twice during the summer and focused on skill building and career development.

 NUFP Learning Outcomes and Example Activities